sximenez/2024-01-jan-etl-extract-transform-load/README.md

 Once formatting has been applied, we usually load the data onto another database.

-For this exercise, let's output the formatted data into a new `.xls` file.
+For this exercise, let's output the formatted data into a new `.xlsx` file.

 ### Coding the writer